Skip to Content

 Compost and Its Benefits

-1. Improves water retention in sandy soils while enhancing drainage in clay, creating ideal moisture balance
+1. Boosts water retention in sandy soil and improves drainage in clay, creating the perfect moisture balance.

 Rotted Manure and Worm Castings